Body of missing CDC employee found in Chattahoochee River

 Timothy Cunningham, 35, worked as a commander in the U.S. Public Health Service, but he disappeared after he went home sick on Feb.
 12. His case made national headlines as police, family and friends searched for any trace of him.

-Fishermen found the severely decomposed body on Tuesday night about 400 yards upstream from where the Donald Lee Hollowell Parkway crosses the river, according to NBC News affiliate WXIA.
+Fishermen found the severely decomposed body on Tuesday night about 400 yards upstream from where the Donald Lee Hollowell Parkway crosses the river, authorities said Thursday.
+They noted that Cunningham's body was found stuck in the mud on the bank of the river face up.

-Authorities were scheduled to speak to the media about the discovery on Thursday at 2 p.m.
-ET
+"As it stands right now, there’s been no foul play indicated to this point," said Major Michael O'Connor, the commander of the Atlanta Police Department's Major Crimes Section, at a press conference Thursday.

+"Barring some new information coming forward we may never be able to tell you how he got into the river," he added, noting that Cunningham was wearing his "favorite" jogging shoes and carried two crystals in his pocket.

 Cunningham was a decorated officer in the U.S. Public Health Service and had responded to the Ebola virus and the Zika virus outbreaks, the CDC said.
 He held two degrees from Harvard University.